noxuz/libuavcan_s32k/README.md

 # S32K_libuavcan
-### Libuavcan V1 bare-metal driver layer for the NXP S32K14x family of automotive-grade microcontrollers, featuring CAN-FD running at 4 Mb/s and 1 Mb/s in data and nominal phases, respectively.
+### Libuavcan V1 bare-metal media layer driver for the NXP S32K14x family of automotive-grade microcontrollers, featuring CAN-FD running at 4 Mb/s and 1 Mb/s in data and nominal phases, respectively.
 An example project of it's usage for custom applications, and file dependencies used, is available in this **[Demo.](https://github.com/noxuz/libuavcan_demo)**

 | Peripheral used by this driver | Resources utilized |